Saint Offset is the patron saint of forecasters. Legend has it that he became an economist because he lacked the charisma to become an actuary.

 - Do not abuse the data.

-- Don’t ask your barber to clean your teeth, and don’t ask your dentist to cut your hair.
-Seek the advice of experts and learn from them.
-Flee from those who have no expertise.
+- Do not ask your barber to clean your teeth or your dentist to cut your hair.